 11 courses (165 credit points) and contain a minimum of four

 advanced level courses.

-you the opportunity to study courses from other areas at the Federation University Australia,
+you the opportunity to study courses from other areas at Federation

 Duration (EFTSL) 3.0